New Nissan Qashqai Rendering Tries To Preview The Next Rogue Sport

 The cabin design remains a mystery at this point, but recent spy shots of the larger X-Trail / Rogue could give us an idea about how Nissan plans to modify the dashboard layout by installing an even larger touchscreen while getting rid of some of the conventional controls.
 An evolution of the current underpinnings could free up more room for passengers, but the vehicle’s size is expected to remain roughly the same.

-We wouldn’t hold our breathy for any diesel engines as chances are Nissan will only sell the compact crossover with gasoline and plug-in hybrid powertrains.
+We wouldn’t hold our breath for any diesel engines as chances are Nissan will only sell the compact crossover with gasoline and plug-in hybrid powertrains.
 While a fully electric version is not on the agenda for this generation, a zero-emissions midsize crossover is coming as a production version of the 2019 Aryia concept.

 Rumor has it the world premiere is scheduled to take place in September, which would mean a public debut a month later at the Paris Motor Show provided the coronavirus pandemic will be over by then.